pattobrien/sidecar/docs/architecture/working/ecosystem.md

 ### Proposal 2: Runtime-Package (WIP)

-It may be possible to handle the above logic during runtime.
+It may be possible to handle the above logic during runtime, but it would require the following:

+- Reflecting the package in question (via ```package:reflectable``` or something similar)
+- Access to the Flutter-SDK in order to resolve packages like ```dart:ui```

-- TODO: what would this look like
+TODO: what would this look like

 ## Concerns